Paper mill: 19th century

 An early attempt at a machine to mechanise the process was patented in 1799 by the Frenchman Nicholas Louis Robert; it was not deemed a success.
 In 1801, however, the drawings were brought to England by John Gamble and passed on to brothers Henry and Sealy Fourdrinier, who financed the engineer Bryan Donkin to construct the machine.
-Their first successful machine was installed at Frogmore, Hertfordshire, in 1803.
+Their first successful machine was installed at Frogmore Mill, Hertfordshire, in 1803.

-In 1809 in the Apsley Mill, right next to Frogmore Mill, John Dickinson patented and installed another kind of paper machine.
+In 1809 at Apsley Mill, John Dickinson patented and installed another kind of paper machine.
 Rather than pouring a dilute pulp suspension onto an endlessly revolving flat wire, this machine used a cylinder covered in wire as the mould.
 A cylindrical mould is partially submerged in the vat, containing a pulp suspension, and then, as the mould rotates, the water is sucked through the wire, leaving a thin layer of fibres deposited on the cylinder.
 These cylinder-mould machines, as they are named, were strong competition for Fourdrinier machine makers.
 They were the type of machine first used by the North American paper industry.
 It is estimated that by 1850 UK paper production had reached 100,000 tons.
 Later developments increased the size and capacity of machines as well as seeking high volume alternative pulp sources from which paper could be reliably produced.
 Many of the earlier mills were small and had been located in rural areas.
 The movement was to larger mills in, or near, urban areas closer to their suppliers of the raw materials.
 They were often situated near a port where the raw material was brought in by ship and the paper markets.
 By the end of the century there were less than 300 UK paper mills, employing 35,000 people and producing 650,000 tons of paper per year.